 More on the UN organization

-- About the UN, at the United Nations website, offers background information on the UN.
+- About the UN.
+Background information on the UN.

 - Membership of the Principal UN Organs.

 - Assessment of Member States’ Advances to the Working Capital Fund and Contributions to the United Nations Regular Budget.
 Each member state's contributions to the United Nations regular budget.

 - Repertory of Practice of the United Nations Organs.
 An analysis of the decisions of the principal organs and their application of the Charter.
 Published by the Secretary-General at the request of the General Assembly.

 - UN News.
-News on activities are posted daily.
+News on activities posted daily.

 - Basic Facts about the United Nations, 42nd Edition.
 A comprehensive account of the activities of the United Nations.
 It chronicles the work of the Organization in such areas as peace, development, human rights, humanitarian assistance, disarmament and international law.
 Includes a detailed subject index with references to relevant chapters, details of UN websites, UN member states, past and present peacekeeping operations and UN special observances, and contact details for UN information centres, services and offices.
 Published by the United Nations and updated regularly.

 - The Essential UN covers the history of the UN, what it does and how it does it.